What is a barium enema?

-- The radiologist will take an X-ray to make sure your colon is clean.
+The technologist will take an X-ray to make sure your colon is clean.

-- The radiologist will put a soft, flexible rectal tube into your rectum.
-This will
+The technologist or radiologist will put a soft, flexible rectal tube into your rectum.

-let the barium flow into your colon.
-A balloon near the end of the tube is inflated
+This will let the barium flow into your colon.
+A balloon near the end of the tube

 in.
 To lessen the discomfort, you can take slow deep breaths.

 You may feel the need to have a bowel movement.
 It will be important to resist this